 So why all of the label confusion? - Well, it all comes down to how the industry wants to market a wheel/tire size to the consumer.
 When they refer to 27.5" or 29", they are referring to the diameter with a specific tire width to be used that will result in an overall wheel diameter of that measurement.
 Since tire width also affects the tires diameter when inflated, every different width, even with the same bead seat, is a different diameter.

 Below is a table showing approx. wheel diameters with some tire widths that are easily available for various bead seat diameters.
+To the left of the table is an illustration representing the actual wheel bead seat diameters.
 I'm only listing the sizes that I mention in this article.
 Note that only 26" and 700c have good selections of tire widths available.
 Notice how tire width affects overall diameter.

 |Actual diameters with different 'available' tire widths|

 It doesn't really make sense to call a 650b with narrow tires 27.5", so it gets re-labeled 'road plus', even though it's exactly the same rim size.
 It would create a lot less confusion if we just called everything by it's bead seat diameter, but we don't.